hamedrb/hamedrb.github.io/content/project/pelargos/index.md

 publication:
   - caly-2021

-# Pelargos project, powered by artificial intelligence, has two key goals: developing a cutting-edge medical device for the early prognosis of Autism Spectrum Disorders (ASD) in newborns and identifying new ASD biomarkers.
-By leveraging data routinely collected during pregnancy follow-ups, childbirth, and the first days of life, the device aims to enable timely interventions, improving outcomes for children at risk.
-Simultaneously, the identification of biomarkers will open new research pathways, shedding light on the unknown underlying mechanisms and early indicators of ASD, fostering innovation in both clinical and scientific fields.
-# {{< figure src="pelargos-what.png" alt="Figure: What is the Pelargos project?" >}}

 # List of tools and packages used: Python, pandas, XGBoost, etc.
 # {{< figure src="XGBoost_logo.png" alt="Figure: XGBoost logo" >}}